GOFIRST-Robotics/Lunabotics/README.md

 The official NASA Lunabotics 2024 repository for University of Minnesota Robotics.

-We started developing on the Nvidia Jetson TX2 (running Ubuntu 18.04 and ROS 2 Eloquent) but eventually switched over to the newer Nvidia Jetson Orin Nano (running Ubuntu 20.04 and ROS 2 Foxy)

 ## How to Run Inside Docker Container

 Open this repository in vscode then run ctrl-shift-p and type "Remote-Containers: Reopen in Container".